 Everyone around us was very dressed really elegantly and we excitedly handed our tickets to the attendant.
 However, we were immediately brought back to earth with a bump.
 It was kindly explained to us that we were in fact at the wrong entrance.
 We were instead directed back outside to a small, narrow staircase, which seemed much more in keeping with the ticket price we had paid!

 When we eventually reached our seats in the very top stalls, we had an amazing view of the entire theatre.
 We also discovered, that when the Italians say ‘restricted view’ they really do mean it.

 In the seats we had been allocated we actually couldn’t see the stage unless we stood up.
 We quickly discovered a bar above our heads which is positioned to enable you to lean on it.
 So, if you do choose to opt for cheap tickets for Teatro alla Scala, make sure that you’re happy to stand for a couple of hours.

 A sneaky upgrade

-However, when the performance began we saw a few people moving around and getting into positions where the views were better.
-As I was seven months pregnant and not keen on standing for the whole performance, I followed suit and managed to bag an empty seat on the front row of our stall.
+However, when the performance began we saw a people moving around and getting into positions where the views were better.
+As I was seven months pregnant and not keen on standing for the whole performance, I followed suit.
+I ended up managing to bag an empty seat on the front row of our stall.
 This meant I had a pretty good view of the whole performance.

-And I was so pleased that I did, because as well as the amazing singers, who were dressed in gorgeous costumes, the staging of Tamerlano was also amazing.
+And I was so pleased that I did.
+As well as the superb singers, who were dressed in gorgeous costumes, the staging of Tamerlano was amazing.
 It was hands down one of the best operas I have ever seen!

-So while it may have been a bit of a mission to get cheap tickets for Teatro alla Scala, it was such a fantastic night and was the perfect end to our stay in Milan.
+So while it may have been a bit of a mission to get cheap tickets for Teatro alla Scala, it was definitely worth it.
+We had such a fantastic night and it was the perfect end to our stay in Milan.
 I think even Mr A might be coming around to the opera!

 For more information about our babymoon in Italy, check out this post and to find out how to get tickets to see da Vinci’s The Last Supper in Milan read this.